Data protection: How personal data is processed at WBS (pursuant to Article 13 DSGVO)

 2.2.
 As a participant of an in-house event run by WBS AKADEMIE

 Depending on the product and depending on the agreement in place with your employer, we collect the following data when you attend an in-house event:

 - Your name and contact details so we can contact you during your enrolment

-- Data about your job title or position in your organisation, if necessary to carry out/organise the training
+- Data about your job title or position in your organization, if necessary to carry out/organize the training

 - Data on your source of funding if you are in receipt of funding and if we need to verify your identity by matching this information to your records

 - Depending on the content of the event(s), additional personal data may be collected to ensure the content is appropriately presented (e.g. biographical information for application coaching)